Fourmilab/ratburger.org/wp-content/plugins/really-simple-ssl/readme.txt

 * Premium support

 = What does the plugin actually do =
-* The plugin handles most issues that Wordpress has with ssl, like when you're behind a revers proxy/loadbalancer, or when no headers are passed which WordPress can use to detect SSL.
+* The plugin handles most issues that WordPress has with SSL, like when you're behind a reverse proxy/loadbalancer, or when no headers are passed which WordPress can use to detect SSL.
 * All incoming requests are redirected to https.
 Default with an internal WordPress redirect, but you can also enable a .htaccess redirect.
 * The site url and home url are changed to https.
 * Your insecure content is fixed by replacing all http:// urls with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).

 [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions, issues, or suggestions.
-More information about me or my work can be found on my [website](https://www.rogierlankhorst.com).
+Really Simple SSL is developed by [Really Simple Plugins](https://www.really-simple-plugins.com).

 = Like to have this plugin in your language? = Translations can be added very easily [here](https://translate.wordpress.org/projects/wp-plugins/really-simple-ssl).
 If you do, I can get you added as translation editor to approve the translations.